xerial/snappy-java/Milestone.md

 ## snappy-java-1.1.2-RC1 (13 May 2015)
  * SnappyInputStream now supports reading concatenated compressed results of SnappyOutputStream
  * There has been no compressed format change since 1.0.5.x.
-So You can read the compressed results interchangeablly between these versions.
+So You can read the compressed results interchangeably between these versions.
  * Fixes a problem when java.io.tmpdir does not exist.

 ## snappy-java-1.1.1.7 (14 Apr 2015)